Who Made My Clothes? After 13 Years, This Question Still Demands an Answer.

 And when we're done with the garment?
 When it's worn once and discarded because that's what the system is designed for (planned obsolescence in the hair accessory industry, explained)?
 It doesn't disappear.
 Every week, approximately 15 million items of clothing are received in Ghana alone, and nearly half are unsellable.
 Greenpeace

 Ghana's President describes the Korle Lagoon — once a vital water source for Accra's residents — as "the most polluted spot on Earth," choked with the synthetic textile waste of the Global North.
 Time Fishers who once depended on the lagoon report that their nets are more likely to catch t-shirts than tilapia.
-Sierra Club This is not an accident.
-This practice constitutes fashion waste colonialism: overproduction and overconsumption in the Global North, with countries like Ghana, Kenya, and Nigeria paying the price.
+Sierra Club This practice constitutes fashion waste colonialism: overproduction and overconsumption in the Global North, with countries like Ghana, Kenya, and Nigeria paying the price.
 Greenpeace

 The brand that made those garments is not in Accra.
 They're not watching the river.
 They're not breathing the air from the burn piles where unsellable synthetic clothes are lit to fuel public washhouses.